gdwnldsKSC/qemu-msvc/ReadMe.md

 systems it is probe to reset and can't fully boot netbsd or windows xp.
 TCG resolution is expected as we approach 1.1+

-## NOTE: WE NO LONGER BUILD AS A DLL.
-Going forward, more items will be added
+### AS OF THIS DATE WE NO LONGER BUILD AS A DLL.
+Currently only qemu-system-i386.exe, but qemu-img etc will be coming, as well as additional targets as worked on after getting further upstream.
-## (qemu-img.exe is next) but now we properly build a real qemu-system-i386.exe!
-Hurray!
-## Debugging and handling in general is greatly simplified.
-This mimics the 'normal'
-## QEMU build process more closely now.

 11/13/2025 - There are necessary changes to simplify our TCG hacks and improve reliability going forward that appear in qemu-0.15 - these will allow removal of inline assembly and